SleepyFool-gh/Sleepy_macros/SELECT macro/readme.md

 :: Example_3
 <!-- links with replacement content:
-        selecting link 2 will replace link 2 with link 2 contents link 1 will replace with its REPLACEMENT content link 3 will be removed as it has no replacement content -->
+        -> selecting the 1st link (Save Anya) will replace it with its contents then, the 2nd link will replace with its REPLACEMENT content and, the 3rd link will then be removed as it has no replacement content -> selecting the 2nd link (Save Yor) will replace it with its DEFAULT contents, the replacement content WILL NOT BE USED then, the 1st and 3rd link will be removed -->

 <!-- maidens in distress! -->
+<<select 'Save Anya'>>
+    You catch Anya just before she flops to the floor.
+<</select>>
 <<select 'Save Yor'>>
     Yor stutters a thanks while holding your hand.
 <<replacement>>
     Yor backflips into position, she didn't need your help anyway.
-<</select>>
-<<select 'Save Anya'>>
-    You catch Anya just before she flops to the floor.
 <</select>>
 <<select 'Save Bond'>>
     Woof woof!